frederickding/Cloud-Init-ISO/README.md

 template and script.
 It draws heavily on existing resources ([2][2], [3][3]).

 ## Dependencies
-You need `genisoimage` installed.
-For RHEL, CentOS, Fedora, Oracle Linux, etc., `sudo dnf install genisoimage` (use `yum` if you are on RHEL/CentOS/OL 7).
-For Ubuntu, Debian, and derivatives thereof, `sudo apt install genisoimage`.
+You need one of xorriso, `mkisofs`, or `genisoimage` installed.

+For RHEL, CentOS, Fedora, Oracle Linux, etc., `sudo dnf install xorriso`.
+For older versions, `sudo dnf install genisoimage` (use `yum` if on RHEL/CentOS/OL 7).
+For Ubuntu, Debian, and derivatives thereof, `sudo apt install xorriso`.

+For macOS, `brew install xorriso`.

 ## Usage